Computing the Bottleneck Distance between Persistent Homology Transforms: Conclusion

 We have presented the first algorithms for computing the maximum bottleneck distance between Persistent Homology Transforms, achieving expected time complexity of $\tilde{O}(n^3)$ in $\mathbb{R}^2$ and $\tilde{O}(n^5)$ in $\mathbb{R}^3$.
 As a byproduct, our framework also improves the integral bottleneck distance computation from $\tilde{O}(n^6)$ to $\tilde{O}(n^5)$ in 2D.
 Using similar techniques, the integral version in $\mathbb{R}^3$ can be computed in $\tilde{O}(n^7)$ time by maintaining matchings across all $O(n^6)$ events, though we leave the technical details for future work.

-Our adaptation of the Bjerkevik-Kerber framework reveals a broader principle: directional transforms that vary continuously over parameter spaces can often be optimized through event-driven algorithms and randomized candidate pruning.
+Our adaptation of the framework introduced by Bjerkevik and Kerber~\cite{Bjerkevik2023} reveals a broader principle: directional transforms that vary continuously over parameter spaces can often be optimized through event-driven algorithms and randomized candidate pruning.
 This suggests potential applications beyond the PHT to other parametric problems in computational topology, such as the Euler Characteristic Transform or persistence-based shape signatures.

 From a practical perspective, the cubic complexity in 2D makes exact PHT comparison feasible for moderate-sized datasets, potentially enabling new applications in shape matching and retrieval where sampling-based approximations were previously necessary.
 However, significant challenges remain: extending to the Wasserstein distance would require fundamentally different techniques due to its non-combinatorial nature, and handling higher-dimensional ambient spaces faces steep complexity barriers.